 - Try pressing the nail into a bar of soap or beeswax.

-- For minor bleeding, simply applying pressure to the tip of the nail may be effective.
+- For minor bleeding, simply applying pressure to the tip of the nail for 5 minutes may be effective.

 Make sure the bleeding has stopped before placing your guinea pig back in its cage or leaving it unattended.